litosmunoz/Introduction-to-Quantitative-Trading/README.md

 <img src="images/btc.png" width="1200" height="600">

-### What I thought when deciding to create the trading strategy:
+### What I thought about when deciding to create the trading strategy:

 Looking at the economic variables and the forecasted outlook of asset prices, I decided that I wanted to catch small bounces in price movements when the asset (in this case, Bitcoin) reaches really oversold levels.